Maryland Department of Natural Resources

 CURRENT NGGDPP GRANTS

 The National Geological and Geophysical Data Preservation Program (NGGDPP) is administered by the U.S. Geological Survey (USGS).
-NGGDPP grants fund several activities pertaining to the preservation of geologic collections and the compilation of mineral resources information for 35 critical minerals
+NGGDPP grants fund several activities pertaining to the preservation of geologic and geophysical collections and information pertaining to the potential for Maryland rocks to contain critical minerals resources for the United States (USGS 2022 List of Critical Minerals ).
+All NGGDPP funds requested must be matched at 100% (minimum) with state funds.

 Preservation of Drill Cuttings and Core from 2018 Guilford Storage Facility Salvage